CellProfiler/tutorials/internal_use/docs/source/3DNuclei/Nuclei3DTimeConsumingPipeline.md

 09. Select the measurements to export: Yes

-10. Press button to select measurements:
+10. Press the button to select measurements:

     1. RealsizeNuclei: